nabilram/dq-stocks-vba-analytics/README.md

         * This, however, does not take advantage coding best pracices
             * In this case, that missed best practice is: nesting similarly designed code - with indices, counters, and data levers

-* Refactoring Challenges - Domain Expertise
+* Refactoring, Challenges - Domain Expertise
     * A level of domain expertise on the nature, scope, and meaning of the data itself is of great importance
     * The deeper the domain expertise available the easier and more efficient the refactoring output is
     * In this challenge, more time was spent in understanding the finance data (and calculations needed) than the actual technicality of nested for loops